U2UK261 + EC261 Both Apply

 How We Handle EasyJet Differently

 We submit directly to EasyJet's legal department, bypassing the consumer portal entirely.
 We correctly identify UK261 vs EC261 jurisdiction based on departure airport, ensuring you receive the right amount.
 For UK routes, we always claim under UK261 (£520 maximum, not the EC261 €600 equivalent).
-If EasyJet rejects or offers a voucher, we escalate directly to the UK CAA's Alternative Dispute Resolution scheme — EasyJet's CAA rejection rate is under 15%.
+If EasyJet rejects or offers a voucher, we escalate directly to the UK CAA's Alternative Dispute Resolution scheme — EasyJet's CAA ADR process is available for escalation.

 02Common EasyJet Disruptions